Did you know that we find three specific contexts where we find speaking in tongues in the Bible?

 He said to them, “Go into all the world and preach the good news to all creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.

 And these signs will accompany those who believe; In my name they will drive out demons; they will speak in new tongues; they will pick up snakes with their hands; and when they drink deadly poison, it will not hurt them at all; they will place their hands on sick people, and they will get well.”Mark 16:14-18 (NIV)

 I recognize the contextual problem with Mark 16:14–18.
 Some scholars do not believe this portion of scripture is found in the original manuscripts of the Gospel of Mark and that this section of scripture ends at verse 8.

-But I believe with the tradition of the Church, this rest of Mark is included in the scriptures and verses 14 to 18 contain the actual words of Jesus Christ.
+But I believe, with the tradition of the Church, that the rest of Mark is included in the scriptures, and verses 14–18 contain the actual words of Jesus Christ.

-These words are recorded at the end of Mark by the early Church.
+These words were recorded at the end of Mark by the early Church.

-They are completely consistent with what Jesus Christ had said to His disciples while giving them the Great Commission.
-Along with Jesus’ promise to us given in Acts 1:4-8.
+They are completely consistent with what Jesus Christ said to His disciples while giving them the Great Commission, along with Jesus’ promise to us given in Acts 1:4–8.

 They had experienced a powerful outpouring of the Holy Spirit.
 And the disciples fulfilled their mission of being witnesses to Jesus Christ.

 It is reasonable to conclude that these particular verses are included in scripture because of the evidence found in the early Church.

 Jesus included speaking in tongues as a valid manifestation of the Holy Spirit.